CRPS and Ongoing Foot Pain: What You Should Know

 Lifestyle Changes

 Alongside medical interventions, adopting lifestyle changes can contribute significantly to managing CRPS and improving overall well-being.
-Suggestions for incorporating these changes include:
+The Foot & Ankle Centers team suggests incorporating these changes:

 When to Seek Help

 If ongoing foot pain is troubling you, pay attention to the signs.
-Consult a healthcare professional, especially if you experience:
+Consult one of our certified podiatrists at Foot & Ankle Centers, especially if you experience:

 - Persistent foot or ankle pain that does not subside over time.